Cray-HPE/docs-csm/install/prepare_management_nodes.md

 Some preparation of the management nodes might be needed before starting an install or reinstall.

 For either scenario, the BMC and BIOS firmware should be checked and may need to be updated on the node which will become the PIT node.
+If necessary, [Set Gigabyte Node BMC to Factory Defaults](set_gigabyte_node_bmc_to_factory_defaults.md).

 For an install, if the system ever had any previous software installed, then storage might need to be wiped on management nodes.
 And if switching a system from USB LiveCD to RemoteISO LiveCD, the old USB device might need to be wiped.